shemonc/Self-Driving-Car-Traffic-Sign-Classifier/writeup.md

 Some of the classes were represented far more than others sometime 10 fold higher.
 This is a problem because the lack of balance in the class data will lead into become biased toward the classes with more data points.
 Instead of omitting valid data from the classes with more datapoints I generate more data for the classes those are less than 500 by using a Gaussian bluring of the real image with a kernel size of 3, 5 etc.

-Here is an example of an original image and an augmented image:
+Here is an example of original images and  augmented images:

 ![alt text][image3]